thealbion75/sport-community-online/README.md

 - TypeScript interfaces defined in `/src/types/`
 - Supabase integration centralized in `/src/integrations/`
 - Form validation using Zod schemas
-- All new features are documented with JSDoc-style comments

 ### Best Practices
 - All user inputs are validated both client and server-side
 - Responsive design using Tailwind CSS utilities
 - Accessibility considerations throughout the interface
 - Error handling with user-friendly toast notifications
-- All major functions and components are documented

 ## 🚀 Deployment